 – Author of “See You In The Morning” a collection of funeral sermons preached from the pulpit of First Baptist Church, available via Amazon, Kindle and iBooks.

 By the way, they have one cat – “Coco” that was adopted from Lexington, Kentucky from an animal shelter.

 This is my personal blog.
-The opinions I express here do not necessarily represent those of my employer, the First Baptist Church of Frankfort, Kentucky.
+The opinions I express here do not necessarily represent those of my employer, Mercy Seat Missionary Baptist Church of St. Louis, Missouri.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.